usalko/fluent/doc/md/graphql.md

   dir: .

 # gqlgen will search for any type names in the schema in the generated
-# ent package.
+# fluent package.
 If they match it will use them, otherwise it will new ones.
 autobind:
   - github.com/usalko/fluent/fluent_gql/internal/todo/fluent